solarwinds/opentelemetry-collector-contrib/extension/solarwindsapmsettingsextension/README.md

 ```

 ### endpoint (Required)
 The APM collector endpoint which this extension calls `getSettings`.
 See [here](https://documentation.solarwinds.com/en/success_center/observability/content/system_requirements/endpoints.htm) for our APM collector endpoints.
+The endpoint is in format `<host>:<port>`.

 ### key (Required)
 The service key in format `<token>:<name>` for `getSettings` from Solarwinds APM collector.
 See [here](https://documentation.solarwinds.com/en/success_center/observability/content/configure/configure-services.htm) for configuring a service key.